This post may contain affiliate links.

 - Stir in chocolate chips and candy canes.

-- If chilling dough, seal tightly and chill up to 3 days before baking.
-(Allow to sit out 10-15 minutes before you bake them)
+- Chill the dough for about 30-60 minutes, seal tightly and chill up to 3 days before baking.
+(Allow to sit out 10-15 minutes before you bake them if you chill longer than about 2 hours.)

-- If baking, preheat oven to 350°F. Roll dough into balls or use a cookie scoop and line on a parchment lined baking sheet.
-Bake for 10-12 minutes or until cookies look slightly golden.
-The key here is NOT to over bake these!
-They may not look done but they are!
+- When ready to bake, preheat oven to 350°F. Roll dough into balls or use a cookie scoop and line on a parchment lined baking sheet.
+Bake for 9-12 minutes or until cookies look slightly golden.
+When cookies come out of the oven, you can "pull them together" by putting a circle cookie cutter or biscuit cutter around each cookie and gently scoot them to form nice round cookies.
+Do not overbake your cookies–pull them out just before you think they are done.

 Notes